Koverse/documentation/docs/source/admin/awsinstall.rst

 Prerequistes
 ^^^^^^^^^^^^^
-* An AMI built for the base of you images.
+* An AMI built for the base of your VMs.
 A build we recommend is in the :ref:`BuildBootstrapGuide` section of the Admin Guide.
 * A Cloud Formation Template to load.
 An example of a template for a cluster with a master, standby master, three zookeepers and three workers can be found `here <https://koverse-bdaas.s3.amazonaws.com/hdp3-ami/cloudformation.template>`_.

 To start the process visit the `AWS Console for CloudFormation <https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/template>`_